Ecliptic: Inclination to the galactic plane

+Referencing Earth's equator

+The ecliptic plane (gray) projected outward to the celestial sphere.
+The 23.44° tilt of Earth's axis defines its celestial equator (red).
+The equinoxes (red dots) occur biannually, when the Sun appears directly above the equator.

 Because Earth's rotational axis is not perpendicular to its orbital plane, Earth's equatorial plane is not coplanar with the ecliptic plane, but is inclined to it by an angle of about 23.4°, which is known as the obliquity of the ecliptic.
 If the equator is projected outward to the celestial sphere, forming the celestial equator, it crosses the ecliptic at two points known as the equinoxes.
 The Sun, in its apparent motion along the ecliptic, crosses the celestial equator at these points, one from south to north, the other from north to south.
+(Note: The directions north and south on the celestial sphere are in the sense toward the north celestial pole and toward the south celestial pole.
+East is the direction toward which Earth rotates, west is opposite that.)
 The crossing from south to north is known as the March equinox, also known as the first point of Aries and the ascending node of the ecliptic on the celestial equator.
 The crossing from north to south is the September equinox or descending node.

-The orientation of Earth's axis and equator are not fixed in space, but rotate about the poles of the ecliptic with a period of about 26,000 years, a process known as lunisolar precession, as it is due mostly to the gravitational effect of the Moon and Sun on Earth's equatorial bulge.
-Likewise, the ecliptic itself is not fixed.
-The gravitational perturbations of the other bodies of the Solar System cause a much smaller motion of the plane of Earth's orbit, and hence of the ecliptic, known as planetary precession.
-The combined action of these two motions is called general precession, and changes the position of the equinoxes by about 50 arc seconds (about 0.014°) per year.

-Once again, this is a simplification.
-Periodic motions of the Moon and apparent periodic motions of the Sun (actually of Earth in its orbit) cause short-term small-amplitude periodic oscillations of Earth's axis, and hence the celestial equator, known as nutation.

-This adds a periodic component to the position of the equinoxes; the positions of the celestial equator and (March) equinox with fully updated precession and nutation are called the true equator and equinox; the positions without nutation are the mean equator and equinox.